monkeypants/modelbender/docs/meta_model.rst

 The meta model represents the concept of data as *state machines* that follow rules layed out in a *state chart*.
 The state machine emits an events every time it undergoes a *state transition*.

-.. autoclass:: meta_model.StateMachine
+.. autoclass:: modelbender.metamodel.state.StateMachine
    :members:
    :undoc-members:

-.. autoclass:: meta_model.StateChart
+.. autoclass:: modelbender.metamodel.state.StateChart
    :members:
    :undoc-members:

-.. autoclass:: meta_model.StateTransition
+.. autoclass:: modelbender.metamodel.state.StateTransition
    :members:
    :undoc-members: